MobileFirst-Platform-Developer-Center/DevCenter/_posts/2016/2016-04-24-MobileFirst-adapters-automatic-testing.md

 }
 ```

-As you can see we have 2 resources in this adapter: one is protected: /resource/protected/{p}, other is unprotected: /resource/unprotected/{p}.
+As you can see we have two resources in this adapter: one is protected: /resource/protected/{p}, and the second is unprotected: /resource/unprotected/{p}.

-First, let's going to write automated test for the unprotected resource (since this is simpler for start)
+First, lets write an automated test for the unprotected resource (since this is simpler to start with).

 ### Change the pom.xml

 #### Add dependencies for tests
-In order to use JUnit we need to add the following dependency to the adapter's pom.xml:
+In order to use JUnit we need to add the following dependency to the adapter's **pom.xml**:

 ```xml
 <dependency>